 I could sense there was a sensational dish hiding here, I made it again a few weeks later, with outstanding results.
 The chickens were a little sulky but we were delighted.
-I think the secret of its success is the cider.
-Or maybe its the capers.
+I think the secret to its success is the cider.
+Or maybe it's the capers.
 Possibly both.

-Next time I won’t leave it 10 years.
+Next time I won’t leave it for 10 years.

 - 1 onion